jjodl/cp4i-pot-public/APIC-labs/Developer-Portal/ReadMe.md

 ## 2a.
 Login to the API Connect Developer Portal <a name="portal_login"></a>

 1\.
 If you are not already logged into the Platform Navigator, enter the URL for the Platform Navigator that was provided by your instructor.
-To navigate to the main page of the Platform Navigator, click on **IBM Cloud Pak** in the upper left.

-![alt text][pic104]

 2\.
 Navigate to the API Connect instance.

+Type apim-demo in the Filter/Search box <br>

 ![alt text][pic6a]